ruoheng-du/ruoheng-du/README.md

 Hi there!
 This is Ruoheng Du. ✌️

-- 🔭 I’m currently studying Data Science & Business and Finance at NYUSH / NYU
+- 🔭 I’m currently studying Data Science & Business and Finance at NYUSH
 - 🏠 I'm from Shanghai, China
 - 😄 Pronouns: She/Her/Hers
 - 🎙️ I speak Mandarin and English